-It’s unlike any other newsletter: There aren’t any ads, and I only send it every month when I find something amazing.
+It’s unlike any other newsletter: There aren’t any ads, and I only send it every month or two when I find something amazing.

-Like a great business book, an amazing Netflix show, or a great new tech gadget to share.
+Like a great business book, an amazing Netflix show, or a fascinating new tech gadget to share.

 This one is good – Friends news: Couples therapy 👩❤️👨

 Find out why over 9,000 investors, CEOs, and museum curators love my non-traditional monthly newsletter.